 Gordon led the creative vision of HOK's multi-disciplinary Canadian design team from 1997 to 2017 as senior vice president and design principal.
 His design leadership is evidenced by a range of successful projects both nationally and globally.

 Gordon is chair of the City of Toronto's Design Review Panel since its inception.
-He has also served on design excellence juries for the cities of Ottawa, Hamilton and Edmonton.
+He has also served on design excellence juries for the cities of Ottawa, Hamilton, Edmonton and in the Niagara region.
 He was recently jury chair for Toronto's Etobicoke Civic Centre international design competition.

-Gordon was a guest design critic and presenter at Ryerson and Toronto universities.
-He's a frequent panelist at design symposiums, and also a mentor in the Ontario Association of Architect's Internship in Architecture Programme.
+Gordon was a guest design critic and presenter at the Toronto Metropolitan University and the University of Toronto.
+He is a frequent panelist at design symposiums.
+He is also a mentor in the Ontario Association of Architect's Internship in Architecture Programme.